hansbecc/geocem2/README.md

      ```
 [Installation reference](https://docs.geonode.org/en/master/install/advanced/project/index.html#deploy-an-instance-of-a-geonode-project-django-template-3-2-0-with-docker-on-localhost)

-## Change project
+## Change elements of the project

 Update the templates or the Django models.
 Once in the bash you can edit the templates or the Django models/classes.
 From here you can run any standard Django management command.

-Whenever you change a template/CSS/Javascript remember to run later:
+Whenever you change a template/CSS/Javascript/static remember to run later:

 ```bash
 python manage.py collectstatic